renaudb/bixistrava/README.md

 ## Description

-Simple script to upload Bixi activities within a time range to Strava.
+Simple script to upload Bixi rides within a time range to Strava.

 ## Usage